 Disney's All-Star Music Resort: More Beat for Your Buck

 Disney's All-Star Music Resort features just about the lowest room rates in Disney World.
 The larger-than-life theme here is music, with areas devoted to rock, jazz, country, Latin beats, and more.
-There's with a tuneful surprise around every corner and a playful pool shaped like a (you got it) guitar.
+There's a tuneful surprise around every corner and a playful pool shaped like a (you got it) guitar.

 Harmonious families get comfy in the resort's one-bedroom suites with full kitchens and sleeping digs for six.
 Dining is informal.
 The resort's Intermission Food Court features the greatest hits of casual dining plus pizza delivery.